 A theoretical and practical introduction to second language teaching methods, strategies, materials and contexts.
-Students also engage in the micro-teaching of beginners.
+Students also engage in micro-teaching.

 The paper provides a broad overview of second-language teaching.
 It covers the teaching of the four domains of language - reading, writing, speaking and listening - within a task-based teaching framework and includes lectures on teaching grammar and vocabulary.
 It covers the teaching of students at all levels of competence in a second language.
 It also deals with lesson planning and cross-cultural issues and examines effective teaching and the characteristics of good language learners.

 |Paper title||TESOL: Guide to Language Teaching|